DENKweitGmbH/KaDoTe/README.md

 * Upgrade all packages via `uv sync --upgrade`
 * Upgrade one package via `uv sync -P <package>`

+## Results schema

+Objects found are returned as json objects (inside an OPCUA string array).
+See [./schemas/results.schema.json](./schemas/results.schema.json) for the json schema.
+The angles are defined as follows:

+* pitch  0°, roll  0° => object plane normal is parallel to z-axis (positive direction)
+* pitch 90°, roll  0° => object plane normal is parallel to x-axis (positive direction)
+* pitch  0°, roll 90° => object plane normal is parallel to y-axis (positive direction)

+The `yaw` is currently unused.
+The different types of objects are defined via the [`ObjectType` enum](./evaluate.py).

 ## How to run Analysis Client

 ```shell